thunderbird/council-docs/TERM_SHEET.md

 * The Thunderbird Council is responsible for:

-  * The Thunderbird project including product strategy, technology, features and new business lines that relate directly to Thunderbird
+  * The Thunderbird project including product strategy, technology, features and new business lines that relate directly to Thunderbird;
-  * Stewardship of the funds collected through Thunderbird donations and new business lines that result from those funds.
+  * Stewardship of the funds collected through Thunderbird donations and new business lines that result from those funds;
-  * Developing overall yearly goals for the Thunderbird Project
+  * Developing overall yearly goals for the Thunderbird Project; and
   * First approval of the project budget which is compiled and proposed by MZLA leadership.
 Final approval of the budget, signed-off by the Council, is required each year by the MZLA Board.

   The Council plays an advisory role to the MZLA Board in setting yearly goals for the staff on the staff leadership team.

 * MZLA Technologies, represented by the MZLA Board, is responsible for:

-  * Legal and fiscal matters related to the hosting and delivering of the Thunderbird project.
+  * Legal and fiscal matters related to the hosting and delivering of the Thunderbird project;
-  * Approval of the yearly budget as proposed and signed-off by the Council.
+  * Approval of the yearly budget as proposed and signed-off by the Council;
-  * Daily management of the staff via the staff leadership team, which is currently made up by the Director of Operations, Product and Business Manager, and Technical Manager.
+  * Daily management of the staff via the staff leadership team, which is currently made up by the Director of Operations, Product and Business Manager, and Technical Manager;
-  * Setting yearly goals and running annual performance reviews for staff on the leadership team, with the Council acting as an advisor in setting the yearly goals
+  * Setting yearly goals and running annual performance reviews for staff on the leadership team, with the Council acting as an advisor in setting the yearly goals;
-  * Day to day budget management, including managing spending within the approved yearly budget.
+  * Day to day budget management, including managing spending within the approved yearly budget; and
   * Management of the Thunderbird trademark on behalf of Mozilla Foundation.

   It should be noted that MZLA was chartered to be a general purpose operating company for Mozilla affiliated products, services and projects not managed by Mozilla Corporation.
 MZLA may create or acquire other, independent open source projects that do not rely on trademarks, funds or any other resource associated with the Thunderbird project and thus do not fall under this term sheet.